GurmanPlayz/AH-Flip-Assist/README.md

 Once you finish installing Node.js, open your command prompt.
 This can be done by typing cmd in the windows search bar.

 Now type `npm install express@4.17.1`

+Wait for this to finish before continuing.

+## Step 3
+Now you can download this repository.